css-turing/css-turing.github.io/content/projects/firms_design.md

 We focus on networks who have as final beneficiary a human.
 We suppose a network can grow following three principles:

 1. **Logistics/diversification** - A companies network might find useful to open or buy shares from a new company to improve its logistics or diversify
-2. **Minimise liabilities** - A company can decrease its liabilities of a second one by setting a chain of companies in between
+2. **Minimise liabilities** - A company can decrease the liabilities over a second one by setting a chain of companies in between
 3. **Minimise tax burden** - A human's wealth pays less taxes if it is distributed among the profits of a network

 ## Impact